-We are interested in learning more about you and the context in which you have grown up, formed your aspirations, and accomplished your academic successes.
-Please describe the factors and challenges that have most shaped your personal life and aspirations.
-How have these factors helped you to grow?
+We are interested in learning more about the context in which you have grown up, formed your aspirations, and accomplished your successes.
+Please describe how the most influential factors and challenges in your life have shaped you into the person you are today.

 Students from low-income backgrounds may not realize that they have a unique perspective to present to admissions officers.
 If your identity has been shaped by financial difficulties and other obstacles, consider writing about these challenges in your essays so that admissions officers understand the full context of your successes and academic accomplishments.